Owens Corning

-Owens Corning is an American company that develops and produces insulation, roofing, and fiberglass composites and related materials and products.
+Owens Corning is an American company that develops and produces insulation, roofing, and fiberglass composites and related products.
 It is the world's largest manufacturer of fiberglass composites.
 It was formed in 1935 as a partnership between two major American glassworks, Corning Glass Works and Owens-Illinois.
 The company employs approximately 19,000 people around the world.
 Owens Corning has been a Fortune 500 company every year since the list was created in 1955.
 The Pink Panther acts as the company's mascot and appears in most of their advertisements.

 History

-1935–1980 controversy
+1935–1980

-Owens-Corning Fiberglass Company was formed in 1935 through the merger of Owens-Illinois and Corning Glass Works.
+Owens-Corning Fiberglas Company was formed in 1935 through a joint venture of Owens-Illinois and Corning Glass Works.
 It became a separate company in 1938 with its headquarters established in Toledo, Ohio.
 In 1938, the company sales reached $2.6 million.

 The company held its initial public offering on the New York Stock Exchange in 1952.
 In 1955, Owens-Corning purchased land for a research and testing facility near Granville, Ohio.
 Also in 1955, Owens-Corning made the first Fortune 500 company list.
 The company has been on the Fortune 500 list every year since its creation.

 In 1965, Owens-Corning Fiberglas Europe was formed.
-In 1966, Owens-Corning established a partnership with Armstrong Rubber Co. to produce fiberglass-reinforced automobile tires.
+In 1966, Owens-Corning established a partnership with Armstrong Rubber Co. to produce fiberglas-reinforced automobile tires.
 By 1971, Owens-Corning's annual revenue was over $500 million.
 In 1974, the company opened a temporary plant to produce insulation for the Trans-Alaska Pipeline System.
-In 1977, Owens-Corning acquired Frye Roofing and began production of fiberglass mat to replace traditional paper mat used in roofing.
+In 1977, Owens-Corning acquired Frye Roofing and began production of fiberglas mat to replace traditional paper mat used in roofing.
 Owens-Corning sales surpassed $1 billion in 1976, and sales were over $2 billion by 1979.

+In 1980, Owens Corning entered into a long-standing agreement to use the Pink Panther as its brand mascot.
+"He has become an important part of our brand," said Christian Nolte, director of strategic marketing for the manufacturer of building materials and fiberglass.
+"The Pink Panther is as relevant today as he was 25 years ago.
+He brings our trademark color pink to life."

+Asbestos controversy

 In 1978, two shipyard workers filed a class action lawsuit against which alleged that Owens-Corning and 14 other manufacturers had known about asbestos-containing products.
-Over the next three decades, it was named in hundreds of thousands of asbestos lawsuits.
-By 2000, it had settled with 440,000 people who claimed Owens Corning’s products caused them to develop asbestos-related illnesses such as mesothelioma.
+Over the next three decades, the company was named in hundreds of thousands of asbestos lawsuits.
+By 2000, it had settled with 440,000 people who claimed Owens Corning's products caused them to develop asbestos-related illnesses such as mesothelioma.